Biochar application to soils

 This page describes the changes in the Biochar application to soils module.

-Because this module is considered the V2.0 of the Riverse BECCS and Biochar V1.0 methodology, the table below also includes changes from the Riverse BECCS and Biochar V1.0 methodology that are covered in other modules (e.g. Biomass feedstock).
+Because this module is considered the V2.0 of the Rainbow BECCS and Biochar V1.0 methodology, the table below also includes changes from the Rainbow BECCS and Biochar V1.0 methodology that are covered in other modules (e.g. Biomass feedstock).

 Description of the change